Services

 • Actionable recommendations

-Design surveys that collect useful information, deliver them through practical systems, and turn results into clear next steps for leaders and teams.
+Design surveys that collect useful information about workflow burden, data use, and support needs, then turn results into clear next steps for leaders and teams.

 • Custom survey design